 His son Khaim, to whom my father sent me, had another virtue or fault: He was madly in love, may you forgive me, but guess with whom?

-With the “Eyzohu (Eizehu) Mekoman,” the “What a Place” portion from the morning prayer in the Siddur.
-He only taught his pupils “What a Place.”
-In the morning, he prayed “What a Place” with us; after praying, he taught us “What a Place,” that means, he didn’t teach it but said it; after lunch, he repeated “What a Place,” and in the evening, before dismissal, he blessed us with the “Krishme” (the Shema) part of the morning prayer and read “What a Place” again.
+With the “Eyzohu Mekoman,” the “What a Place” portion from the morning prayer in the siddur, and this is all he taught his pupils.
+In the morning, he prayed “What a Place” with us; after praying, he taught us “What a Place,” which means he didn’t teach it but said it.
+After lunch, he repeated “What a Place,” and in the evening, before dismissal, he blessed us with the “Krishme” [the Shema] part of the morning prayer and read “What a Place” again.
 This is what he did every day.

 The “What a Place” was stuck in our throats like a bitter onion.
 To this day, I cannot fathom why this man, who was considered to be a great Talmudic scholar, could not teach us anything else besides “What a Place”?

 Reb Khaim, Yekel Birzher’s son, was the father of Arye the Rabbi’s son, the big boy who learned in the House of Study and ate our breakfasts.
 We loved him because he sold us the nice things he took out of his large pockets and because he told us nice stories.

 At the end of the term, my father was convinced that his teacher’s son only taught his son “What a Place” and took me from there and put an end to my studying “What a Place.”